Skip to main content

 by Karen Burnham

-A signal’s deflection from its ideal rising and falling edges is called a jitter in PCB.
-The jitter in clock signals can impact the timing synchronization and consequently disrupt the overall signal integrity of the system.
-Clock signals with less jitter are essential to meet high-speed data communication.
+A signal’s deflection from its ideal rising and falling edges is called jitter in PCBs.
+Jitter in clock signals can impact the timing synchronization and consequently disrupt the overall signal integrity of a system.

 Non-uniform impedance, crosstalk, interference, and power supply noise are some prevalent factors that reduce the signal-to-noise ratio (SNR) and cause jitter in communication channels.
 Clock jitter in your designs can be detected using an eye diagram.